 Given that there are so many incredible electric guitars under £/$1,000, it’s hard to choose one as being the best.
-If we had to name one that covers the most bases, we’d opt for the PRS S2 Standard on account of the quite stunning levels of quality on offer.
-The S2 is equally at home across a range of genres, and the build quality is exceptional.
+That said, if we had to name one that covers the most bases, we’d opt for the PRS Custom 24.
+We strongly believe that this is not only one of the most versatile guitars on this list, but the build quality is exceptional.

 The PRS SE range has offered solid, well-built, great-sounding guitars for years now, and the PRS SE Custom 24 is a perfect example.
 This Korean-built mass of maple, mahogany and rosewood is a classy-looking guitar.
 It’s a wonderful instrument to play too – PRS's expertise making eye-wateringly expensive guitars is evident from the moment you pick it up.
 The bridge, for example, has a noticeably low profile.
 This makes palm-muting a much more pleasant experience, especially if you’re used to chugging away on a Floyd Rose-style bridge.